Skip to content

 return 0

-Place # noqa: complexipy on the function definition line (or the line immediately above).
-An optional reason can be provided in parentheses or plain text, it’s ignored by the parser.
+Place # complexipy: ignore on the function definition line (or the line immediately above).
+An optional reason can be provided in parentheses, it’s ignored by the parser.

 API Reference